SAI-LINGESH-AG/recipe-forum/README.md

 # Recipe Forum

 A simple web app where people can share recipes, view recipe details, and manage their own posts.
-Think of it like a lightweight community cookbook—create an account, publish a recipe, and edit it later if you need to.
+Think of it like a lightweight community cookbook-create an account, publish a recipe, and edit it later if you need to.

 ## What you can do